Oneiros: Sources

-Hesiod in his genealogical poem the Theogony, makes the "tribe of Dreams" (φῦλον Ὀνείρων), among the many offspring of Nyx (Night), without a father.
+Hesiod, in his genealogical poem the Theogony, makes the "tribe of Dreams" (φῦλον Ὀνείρων), among the many offspring of Nyx (Night), without a father.
 Their siblings include: Moros (Doom), Ker (Destiny), Thanatos (Death), Hypnos (Sleep), Momus (Blame), Oizys (Pain), Keres (Destinies), Nemesis (Retribution), Eris (Discord), and other abstract personifications.

-Euripides, in his play Hecuba has Hecuba call "lady Earth" the "mother of black-winged dreams".
+Euripides, in his play Hecuba, has Hecuba call "lady Earth" the "mother of black-winged dreams".
 The second-century AD geographer Pausanias mentions seeing statues of an Oneiros and Hypnos lulling a lion to sleep.
 He writes that the statue was surnamed Epidotes.

 Related figures

 Related figures are the Somnia (Dreams), the thousand sons that the Latin poet Ovid gave to Somnus (Sleep), who appear in dreams.
-Ovid named three of the sons of Somnus: Morpheus, who appears in human guise, Icelos (was called like this by the gods)/ Phobetor (was called like this by the mortals), who appears as beasts, and Phantasos, who appears as inanimate objects.
+Ovid named three of the sons of Somnus: Morpheus, who appears in human guise, Phobetor, called Icelos by the gods, who appears as beasts, and Phantasos, who appears as inanimate objects.

-Son of Achilles

-Oneiros was also, according to some myths, the name of one of the sons of Achilles with Deidamia.
-His brother was Neoptolemus.
-He was killed by Orestes, who didn't recognize him, while fighting with him in Phocis for a place to pitch a tent.